paulgibbs/BuddyPress-Translations/readme.txt

 Load your BuddyPress with translations provided by translate.wordpress.org

-Currently the following translations are available for BuddyPress:
+Currently the following translations are available for BuddyPress 1.6.x:

+* Chinese (Taiwan)
 * Croatian
+* Danish
 * Dutch
 * Italian
 * Japanese